mozilla/global-sprint/_articles/project-lead.md

 ### The Basics

-In 2017 we're inviting a wide range of projects, from security/privacy tools to scientific software to web literacy curriculum to community events-- nearly anything that supports or builds the open web.
+In 2017 we're inviting a wide range of open projects, from security/privacy tools to scientific software to web literacy curriculum to community events-- nearly anything that supports or builds the open web.
 Any project entered in the sprint should:

 * have a designated **project lead** who can lead the work before and during the sprint
 * allow and **welcome contributions** by Sprint participants